dustinhayes/JS-Unplugged/README.md

 ```
 There are edge cases where this can be beneficial.
 In most cases, it's probably not what you meant.

-add explanation of deleting values from an object

 #### Array Elements
 Arrays have key-value pairs, just like hash objects.
 However, with arrays the keys are always nonnegative integers.
 Since accessing objects via integers is not generally useful, outside of loops, we're mostly interested in an arrays values, and we call these elements.